For A Brilliant Recall, You Must Start Early

 Click on the photo for more info

 This will be your basis for the recall if your dog starts to get selective deafness at about 4.5 to 5 months of age and does not want to listen to your commands.

-Once again, the dog should be on a 5.8 foot lead with a Jingler attached.
+Once again, the dog should be on a lead with a Jingler attached.
 Get the dog to sit with the dog on your left side holding the lead in your left hand.

 Swivel in front of the dog so you are facing it and slowly back up to the length of the lead.
 Holding the lead in the middle with your left hand and in the loop with your right hand.

 If he has moved you may have to take him back to the original position.
-Keep repeating till you can get to the end of the lead and give it even harder pressure, if the dog moves then move the lead upwards again and say “Stay” if the dog stays then go back praise and treat.
+Keep repeating till you can get to the end of the lead and give it even harder pressure if the dog moves then move the lead upwards again and say “Stay” if the dog stays then go back praise and treat.

-Keep repeating till you think the dog has got the message and then start dropping the lead and moving further backwards but always turn your back on the dog when you walk away.
+Keep repeating till you think the dog has got the message and then start dropping the lead and moving further back but always turn your back on the dog when you walk away.

 Then start to call your dog to you with either Come or Here or a Whistle.
 But don’t call him to you every time or he will start anticipating the command.
 As with the sit and down commands only treat the best stays and the best results once he has mastered this technique.
 You may have to go back close to him when you start the recall and really encourage him.